mikebell/mikebell.io/content/cv.md

 **Senior Developer - WunderUK - January 2016 to June 2016**

-Ministry of Justice JAC/JARS - Complex reporting functionality accross hundreds of datasets.
+Ministry of Justice JAC/JARS - Complex reporting functionality across hundreds of datasets.

-Kew Gardens - A large print and TV campaign that requires high availabiity form submissions using a custom PHP api.
+Kew Gardens - A large print and TV campaign that required high availability form submissions using a custom PHP api.

 Internal Projects - Wunderhub - a headless Drupal 8 site with built in API for exposing various bits of information about users and their skills.